SCCapstone/learn/README.md

 # TODO: #8 practice gitflow

-Added this on concurrent isse.
+Added this on concurrent isse.asdfasdfasdf